THE ALLENHURST APARTMENTS

 My mom sadly passed away in 2008 but I was fortunate to have been able to show her the early stages of my vision for the building and I am proud to be able to continue the long history of woman ownership of this property.
 The first owner of the building, back in the 1871, was Dr. Margaret Coleman a successful homeopathic physician in Pennsylvania, who operated a medical “Spa” on the property then known as Block House.
 You can learn more about Dr. Coleman on the Women’s History Tour offered by the Ocean Grove Historical Society of Ocean Grove each summer.

 In June, 2015, my husband Jeff and I, along with our beloved Shih-Tzu Snoopy, moved into the building as our two youngest boys graduated high school and moved on with their lives.
 We enjoyed spending the past few years here calling the Allenhurst HOME.
-In December, 2018, we decided to move into a rental off property, just a few blocks away, but continue to have a daily presence at the building.
+In March, 2021, we moved into our own home and put down permanent roots here in Ocean Grove.
+We are only a few blocks away and continue to have a daily presence at the building.

 Thank you for your support and interest in The Allenhurst.
 Feel free to contact me anytime.